Sulaiman2619/Knime-codeless-Al-quran/README.md

 ## Method
 ### Access Data
-1. Extract data from Excel.
+1. Import data from Excel.
 By using:
 * Node Excel Reader